 You must pay premiums for a full 12 months before collecting benefits.

 Once a self-employed person starts contributing to EI, she can only opt out if she has never collected benefits.

 Even after paying into the system for 12 months, if your business fails you will be ineligible for unemployment benefits.

 An extended leave might not be suitable for a business that relies on your time and effort to keep running.

 Rather than opting-in to the EI program, you might consider investing the equivalent of the premiums instead.
-For example, the maximum premium one could pay into the EI program in 2018 is $858.22.
+For example, the maximum premium one could pay into the EI program in 2018 was $858.22.
 Set that amount aside in a Tax Free Savings Account each year and watch your savings grow.

 If you’re set on opting-in to the EI program, plan on taking at least two, if not three, full parental leaves for the program to pay off in your favour.